How to Address a Cover Letter + Examples for 2025

 ---|

-Writing "To Whom it May Concern" in a cover letter salutation is very old-fashioned.
-Unless you travelled back in time, and you’re seeking employment in the 19th century, don’t use it.
+Writing "To Whom It May Concern" in a cover letter salutation is very old-fashioned.
+Unless you traveled back in time and you’re seeking employment in the 19th century, don’t use it.
+It shows you haven't done your research and is not welcome when addressing a cover letter.

 4. Addressing the Cover Letter to the Wrong Person